true-while/AI-102-Design-Implement-AI-Solution/Module-Three/L01_T03-Working-with-intents.md

 ## Create intents in code

 For this exercise, you will add code to the project you started in unit 2, creating the LU app.
-This code uses a list to store the intents you want to add to the LUIS app.
-The code will iterate over the items in the list and asynchronously add them to the LUIS app.
+This code uses a list to store the intents you want to add to the LU app.
+The code will iterate over the items in the list and asynchronously add them to the LU app.
 To expand the app with more intents, you simply add them to the list.

 ### Using Python

-1. You will create a new function in your Python code to add intents to the LUIS app.
+1. You will create a new function in your Python code to add intents to the LU app.
 1. In your existing Python code from unit 2, add this function below the create_app() function.

    ```python